 In addition to the statutory Annual Parish Council Meeting, at least three other Parish Council meetings shall be held in each year on such dates, times and in such places that the Council may direct.

-Council meetings shall be held monthly, unless otherwise agreed, on such dates and times and at such locations as the Council may direct.
+Council meetings shall be held bi-monthly, unless otherwise agreed, on such dates and times as the Council may direct and normally held at the village hall.

-The Clerk, or in his absence a suitable substitute, will take Minutes of all Council meetings and Draft Minutes will be made available to all Members and Councillors, within five working days of the meeting.
+The Clerk, or in his absence a suitable substitute, will take Minutes of all Council meetings and Draft Minutes will be made available to all Members and Councillors, within ten working days of the meeting.
 Should any Member or Councillor disagree with the accuracy or content of the Minutes, he will inform the Clerk of this within ten working days of the Draft Minutes being made available to him.